Back to main

 5. Take the time to plan and implement your study effectively.

-Conducting a pay equity study can be a powerful way for an association to serve the needs of its members.
-The HR professionals in your member companies are always looking for relevant data to help them understand where their organizations stand in terms of pay equity, and what, if anything, they need to do in response.
-Armed with these insights, they can strive to address problems before they become worse.
-In the process, they can improve their brand, boost employee morale and strengthen their ability to attract new employees.
+• HR professionals in your member companies are always looking for relevant data to help them understand where their organizations stand regarding pay equity and what, if anything, they need to do in response.

 Kendra Janevski, SPHR, SHRM-SCP